ndaly06/McLaren_Racing_Challenge/README.md

 ## Running the script

-The script can be ran using the following command and by passing in the path of the file that is to be checked as an argument.
+The script can be ran using the following command and by passing in the path to the file that is to be checked.

 ```
-python3 check_bookings.py 'data/testdata3.csv'
+python3 check_bookings.py 'data/conflicts_data1.csv'
 ```

 ## Running the test script